kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. G2
 	E. M
 #### Answer: C. S - *FALSE* = A. G0
+- **NOTE** G0 phase of cell cycle that is most resistant to chemotherapeutic agents
 - Quiescent or G0 phase is the dormant phase of the cell cycle where no cell division takes place
 	- Although cells are still capable of undergoing mitosis
-- This phase of cell cycle that is most resistant to chemotherapeutic agents
 - Most chemotherapeutic agents produce their lethal effect on cells that are actively replicating
 - Higher doses of chemotherapeutic agents are required to target cells in G0 phase of the cycle

 ### Q110
 *Capacitance coupling* in laparoscopic surgery can be avoided by:

-	A. Careful use of prep solution - F
+	A. Careful use of prep solution
-	B. Having the surgery performed by the most experienced surgeon available - F
+	B. Having the surgery performed by the most experienced surgeon available
-	C. Use of an insulated instrument with a metal cannula - F
+	C. Use of an insulated instrument with a metal cannula
-	D. Use of all-metal instruments and cannula - TRUE
+	D. Use of all-metal instruments and cannula
-	E. Use of lower power settings on the diathermy machine - F
+	E. Use of lower power settings on the diathermy machine
 #### Answer: C. Use of an insulated instrument with a metal cannula - *FALSE* = D. Use of all-metal instruments and cannula
-- Capacitance coupling occurs with the use of insulated instruments
+- Capacitance Coupling - occurs with use of *insulated instruments*
 	- Combining plastic and metal ports with instruments during laparoscopic surgery
 - Combined energy is insulated as metal–plastic–metal layering acts as a capacitor
 - Such coupling can be avoided by